birdieKim/data-structure-lite/README.md

 tree.traverse('Pre-order');           // return: undefined
 tree.delete(0);                       // return: undefined (0 is not in the binary search tree) tree.search(10);                      // return: undefined (The binary search tree is empty)

+// create a callback function for the 'change' event var listener = function(e) {
+  console.log(e.data, e.triggeredBy);
+};
+// add the callback for the 'change' event tree.addEventListener('change', listener);
+tree.insert(100);
+// remove the callback for the 'change' event tree.removeEventListener('change', listener);
 ```